If we want to make the internet a safer space for women, we need to start by recognizing the threats they face there for what they actually are.

 Later, the television program uploaded the segment to YouTube.
 The first comment was a man saying that I deserved to be raped.

 I wish I would tell you that this comment was some kind of anomaly, but of course it wasn't.
 Rape threats, death threats, and general threats of violence populate my inbox, Twitter mentions, and blog comments.
 I've had people target my family—one popular tactic is to threaten to report me to Children's Aid as an abusive parent.

 What makes these incidents even worse is just how common they are, not only for me, but for any woman who speaks out or takes up space, especially on the internet

-"Men in formal and informal networks are engaging in targeted speech with the express intention of silencing women," says professor Joanne St. Lewis, member of the faculty of law at the University of Ottawa and lecturer at the University of Southern California CREATE Homeland Security Center of Excellence Executive Program on Counter-Terrorism.
+"Men in formal and informal networks are engaging in targeted speech with the express intention of silencing women," said professor Joanne St. Lewis, member of the Faculty of Law at the University of Ottawa and lecturer at the University of Southern California CREATE Homeland Security Center of Excellence Executive Program on Counter-Terrorism.
 "They are not willing to subject their ideas to the challenges posed by women's advocacy.
 Instead, they target and intimidate women."

 They target and intimidate women with the express intention of silencing them.
 These attacks aren't just "trolling."
 They aren't people just randomly lashing out.
 They sure as hell aren't simple expressions of "freedom of speech."

 We need to start calling things by their real names.
 This is gender terrorism.